 Pieces of audio or MIDI can be dragged from track editors to the clip shelf and vice versa.
 Clips can be removed by dragging them to the Garbage Bin in the bottom left corner of the window.

-Audio and MIDI files can be dragged from Windows Explorer (Windows) / Finder (Mac) to a track's editor.
+Audio and MIDI files can be dragged from File Explorer (Windows) / Finder (Mac) to a track's editor.
 Some VST plugins allow dragging audio or MIDI from their user interface to a track editor as well.
 The sample rate of audio files will be converted to the song's samplerate if necessary.
 "ACIDized" wav files will converted to the song tempo.